3 Ways To Measure User Retention

 After French news publisher Le Monde launched its new website, it leveraged Amplitude’s retention capabilities to understand why customers subscribe and what makes them stay year after year.

-Le Monde created cohorts to measure behaviors, like whether a customer subscribed to the newspaper after reading specific article types and the role of pricing in a subscriber’s decision.
-It used retention analysis to determine whether a particular writing style or topic attracted more loyal subscribers.
+created to measure behaviors, like whether a customer subscribed to the newspaper after reading specific article types and the role of pricing in a subscriber’s decision.
+It used analysis to determine whether a particular writing style or topic attracted more loyal subscribers.
 Their findings now inform the newspaper’s voice and help dictate the reporting beats it invests in.

 Calm

-Mindfulness meditation app Calm wanted to understand how it could improve retention against existing benchmarks.
+Mindfulness meditation app wanted to understand how it could improve retention against existing benchmarks.

-It looked at customer behaviors associated with using different features and found a promising lead with the “daily reminder” feature.
+It looked at and found a promising lead with the “daily reminder” feature.
 The reminder was buried deep in the menu, and only 1% of users had it activated.
 However, those users had 3x the retention rate of other users not using reminders.

 They then tested whether this eye-popping increase in customer retention applied to a broader cohort.
 Calm made the feature more prominent for some of its new users and discovered the retention behavior was true.